Simple and Efficient Heterogeneous Graph Neural Network: Experiment

-Table~\ref{tab:result_on_midlle_dataset} shows the results of SeHGNN on four datasets compared with the results of baselines in HGB benchmark, including four metapath-based methods (1st block) and four metapath-free methods (2nd block).
+Table~\ref{tab:result_on_midlle_dataset} presents the performance of SeHGNN on four datasets compared to several baselines in HGB benchmark, including four metapath-based methods (1st block) and four metapath-free methods (2nd block).
 Results demonstrate the effectiveness of SeHGNN as it achieves the best performance over all these baselines but the second best for micro-f1 accuracy on the Freebase dataset.

-We perform comprehensive ablation studies to further validate the correctness of two findings in the Motivation section and the importance of other modules.
+Additionally, we conduct comprehensive ablation studies to validate the two findings in the Motivation section and to determine the importance of other modules.
 The 4th block of Table~\ref{tab:result_on_midlle_dataset} shows the results of four variants of SeHGNN.

 Variant\#1 utilizes GAT for each metapath in the neighbor aggregation step like HAN.
-Variant\#2 uses the two-layer structure, where each layer has independent neighbor aggregation and semantic fusion steps, but the maximum hop of metapaths in each layer is half of that in SeHGNN to ensure that SeHGNN and its Variant\#2 have the same size of receptive field.
-The performance gap between SeHGNN and these two variants proves that these two findings also hold for SeHGNN.
+Variant\#2 uses a two-layer structure, where each layer has independent neighbor aggregation and semantic fusion steps, but the maximum hop of metapaths in each layer is half of that in SeHGNN to ensure that SeHGNN and its Variant\#2 have the same size of receptive field.
+The performance gap between SeHGNN and its two variants proves that the two findings also apply for SeHGNN.

-Variant\#3 does not take labels as extra inputs.
-Variant\#4 replaces the transformer-based semantic fusion with the weighted sum fusion like HAN.
-Please note that Variant\#3 has already outperformed most baselines except the micro-f1 accuracy on the Freebase dataset.
-Results show that the utilization of label propagation and transformer-based fusion bring improvements in model effects.
+Variant\#3 does not include labels as extra inputs, and Variant\#4 replaces the transformer-based semantic fusion with the weighted sum fusion like HAN.
+Notably, although inferior to SeHGNN, Variant\#3 has already outperformed most baselines except the micro-f1 on the Freebase dataset.
+These results show that the utilization of label propagation and transformer-based fusion improves model performance.